Great January Comet of 1910

+Observational history

 Discovery

 The comet came to solar conjunction about 1 degree from the Sun on 17 December 1909 but was still about 1 AU from the Sun.
 In January the comet brightened rather suddenly, and was initially visible from the Southern Hemisphere only.
-A number of individuals claimed "discovery", but the comet is thought to have been first spotted by diamond miners in the Transvaal before dawn on January 12, 1910, by which time it was already a prominent naked-eye object of apparent magnitude −1 with a declination of −29 (i.e. best seen from the Southern Hemisphere).
+A number of individuals claimed "discovery", but the comet is thought to have been first spotted by diamond miners in the Transvaal before dawn on January 12, 1910, by which time it was already a prominent naked-eye object of apparent magnitude −1.0 with a declination of −29 (i.e. best seen from the Southern Hemisphere).

 The first person to study the comet properly was Scottish astronomer Robert T. A. Innes at the Transvaal Observatory in Johannesburg on January 17, after having been alerted two days earlier by the editor of a Johannesburg newspaper.

-The comet reached perihelion on January 17 and was at that time visible in daylight with the unaided eye, having a magnitude of –5 due to the forward scattering of light.
+The comet reached perihelion on January 17 and was at that time visible in daylight with the unaided eye, having a magnitude of –5.0 due to the forward scattering of light.
 It came to solar conjunction a second time on 18 January 1910.
 Following perihelion, it declined in brightness but became a spectacular sight from the Northern Hemisphere in the evening twilight, its noticeably curved tail reaching up to 50 degrees by early February.